polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 export class AppModule { }
 ```

 And we are done with our frontend.
+Save all your files, and let's move onwards to our backend.

 ## Hyperlambda SignalR backend